-First and foremost, the vacant space in the big cities is becoming increasingly scarce, which means it is technically not feasible in most cases even though the government decides to take this measure.
-For example, some roads that have the most congested traffic are located in downtown area, where it is nearly impossible to expand the roads due to limited space.
+First and foremost, the vacant space in the big cities is becoming increasingly scarce, which means it is technically not feasible in most cases even if the government decides to take this measure.
+For example, some roads that have the most congested traffic are located in downtown areas, where it is nearly impossible to expand the roads due to limited space.

-In addition, it is reported that some people who have cars choose to take public transportation because of traffic jam.
-Widening the roads will most likely encourage those people to drive their cars more, which will consequently result in a even worse situation.
-Furthermore, some roads are constructed nearby the rivers or natural landscapes.
-That is to say, simply rebuilding the roads without considering the protection of environment will have damaging impact to our natural treasure.
+In addition, it is reported that some people who have cars choose to take public transportation because of traffic jams.
+Widening the roads will most likely encourage those people to drive their cars more, which will consequently result in an even worse situation.
+Furthermore, some roads are constructed nearby rivers or natural landscapes.
+That is to say, simply rebuilding the roads without considering the protection of environment will have a damaging impact to our natural treasure.

-To sum up, traffic jam problem could be attributed to numerous reasons.
-Widening the roads which will bring more detrimental results as mentioned is definitely not the only approach to cope with this problem.
+To sum up, traffic jams could be attributed to numerous reasons.
+Widening the roads will bring more detrimental results as mentioned, and it is definitely not the only approach to cope with this problem.
 More importantly, there are many more obstacles in the real world, such as scarce free space, that could hinder this solution from carrying out.
 Therefore, I hold the opinion that widening the roads is not the appropriate method.